Unified Micromechanics Theory of Composites: CMs with other constitutive laws of phases

-These and other methods with the classical background defined by both the hypothesis {\bf H1} and GIEs counterpart of (\ref{3.13}) (see, e.g. Dinzart and Sabar, 2011; Levin {\it et al.}, 2011; Lu {\it et al.}, 2011; and referenced in Buryachenko, 2013b) are based on the estimation of the average field and polarization tensors inside the heterogeneities rather than outside ones.
-Exploiting of the new background (\ref{3.25}) and (\ref{3.26}) is accomplished by a straightforward generalization of the approaches of Subsections 4.1 and 4.2 taking the unified notations (\ref{7.13})-(\ref{7.16}) into account.
+These and other methods with the classical background defined by both the hypothesis {\bf H1} and GIEs counterpart of (\ref{3.13}) (see, e.g. \cite{{DinzartS2017}, {Levinet2011}} and referenced in \cite{Buryachenko2013}) are based on the estimation of the average field and polarization tensors inside the heterogeneities rather than outside ones.
+Exploiting the new background (\ref{3.26}) and (\ref{3.27}) is accomplished by a straightforward generalization of the approaches of Subsections 4.1 and 4.2 taking the unified notations (\ref{7.13})-(\ref{7.16}) into account.